Kandahar International Airport

 Since 2007, the airport has been repaired and expanded.
 Its runway can support all types of aircraft, including a Boeing C-17 Globemaster III or an Antonov An-225 Mriya.
 The airport can be used for both military and civilian flights.
-The military section of the airport was maintained by the Afghan Air Force.
-The 2nd Wing of the Afghan Air Force (AAF) had a separate base within the airport ground.
-The Afghan National Police had provided security inside and outside the civilian terminal of the airport.
-The airport is now maintained by the Taliban.
+The military section of the airport is maintained by the Afghan Armed Forces.
+The Afghan National Police provides security inside and outside the civilian terminal of the airport.

+Other nearby airports to Kandahar are Tarinkot Airport in neighboring Uruzgan Province to the north, Qalat Airport in Zabul Province to the northeast, and Bost Airport in Lashkar Gah to the west.

 History

-Construction (1956–1962)

-Kandahar International Airport was originally built in the early 1960s by the United States for a cost of about 15 million U.S. dollars.
-The airfield itself was completed in 1962 by an American company known as Morrison–Knudsen, which was contracted by the United States Agency for International Development (USAID).
-Bearing a great resemblance to typical U.S. architecture of the time, its original purpose was a safe and modern refueling stop for long-range piston engined aircraft traveling between Europe and Southeast Asia.
+Kandahar International Airport was originally built in the early 1960s by the United States for US$15 million.
+The airfield itself was completed in 1962 by Morrison Knudsen, which was contracted by the United States Agency for International Development (USAID).
+Bearing a great resemblance to typical Afghan architecture of the time, its original purpose was a safe refueling stop for long-range piston engined aircraft traveling between Europe and Southeast Asia.
 However, with the advent of jet aircraft, such stops were no longer necessary, and the airport saw little use.

-Some speculate that since the airport was designed as a military base, it is likely that the United States intended to use it in case there was a show-down of war between the United States and the former USSR.
+Some speculate that since the airport was designed as a military base, it is likely that the United States intended to use it in case there was a war between the United States and the former USSR.
 While the Americans were busy building the Kandahar Airport, the Soviets were busy in the north, building the Kabul Airport.

-Soviet invasion
+Soviet invasion and civil war

 During the Soviet occupation of Afghanistan, the airfield was used intensively by the Soviet Air Forces, both as logistical facility for flying in troops and supplies and as a base for launching airstrikes against local Mujahideen groups.

 Fighting in the Kandahar area was particularly intense.
 However, Kandahar airport was left relatively untouched and its main building was largely intact at the end of the war.
 The airstrip did suffer extensive damage that was subsequently repaired by the United Nations in the mid-1990s to support humanitarian flights.